Ninjangelo/opticart/README.md

-# opticart
+# OptiCart - Individual Honors Project
-About Final Year Project towards creating a chatbot-style web application to demonstrate a full stack, conversational AI, and recommendation system.
+Final Year Project towards creating a chatbot-style web application witht the criteria and use of full stack, conversational AI, and recommendation systems.